fermga/TNFR-LFS/docs/index.md

-(or run `/outsim Opts ff` before `/outsim 1 …`) so the UDP packets include the player identifier, driver inputs and the four-wheel block that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 The CSV reader mirrors that philosophy by preserving optional columns as `math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】
+(or run `/outsim Opts ff` before `/outsim 1 …`) so the UDP packets include the player identifier, driver inputs and the four-wheel block that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 Likewise, enable the extended OutGauge payload (via `OutGauge Opts …` in `cfg.txt` or `/outgauge Opts …`) so the simulator transmits tyre temperatures, their three-layer profile and pressures; otherwise the HUD and CLI will surface those entries as “sin datos”.【F:tnfr_lfs/acquisition/fusion.py†L594-L657】 The CSV reader mirrors that philosophy by preserving optional columns as `math.nan` when OutSim leaves them out, preventing artificial estimates from leaking into the metrics pipeline.【F:tnfr_lfs/acquisition/outsim_client.py†L87-L155】